jsharpna/jsharpna.github.io/group.md

 permalink: /group/
 ---

+#### I am currently not taking any new students, here is a list of my group's alumni.

 ### <a href="http://anson.ucdavis.edu/~liweiwu/index.html">Liwei Wu</a>, Ph.D.
 #### Machine Learning Researcher, Linkedin
 Co-advised with <a href="http://web.cs.ucla.edu/~chohsieh/">Cho-Jui Hsieh</a> --- graduated with Statistics Ph.D. in Winter 2020 --- Thesis on Advances in Collaborative Filtering and Ranking